-Cibele Vieira, Mount Sinai Union Square PACC and New York Presbyterian
+Cibele Vieira, Mount Sinai Downtown and New York Presbyterian

-Cibele is a conceptual artist who believes in the art's power to communicate and create communities.
+Cibele is a conceptual artist who believes in the power of the arts to communicate and create communities.
 She also believes that part of the artist's job is to share and educate the general public about contemporary art. www.cibelevieira.com

 Carmen Paulino is a visual artist who lives and works at El Barrio's Artspace PS 109.
 She provides on going community art programming in hospitals, community centers, and senior centers around New York City.
 Carmen was raised in the El Barrio neighborhood of New York City where she developed her love for the arts seeing inspirational murals from around her neighborhood.
 Carmen's artwork takes real life experiences, visuals her surroundings, and life experiences from living in a diverse melting pot of cultures.
 As a young child, Carmen watched her mother and grandmother knit, crochet, and sew unique traditional quilts and patterns.
 Carmen was also inspired by her Father who was a musician and performed in several traditional salsa bands.
 These experiences later inspired her to start her own techniques and to produce her own works with mixed mediums.
 Carmen has since crafted and created many crochet pieces, artwork, and murals which are all inspired by her upbringing in Spanish Harlem.